-While there are many creative ways to stock up on frequent flyer miles, I go about collecting them in two pretty common ways: purchasing plane tickets and signing up for rewards credit cards.
+While there are many creative ways to stock up on frequent flyer miles, you probably go about collecting them in two pretty common ways: Purchasing plane tickets and signing up for rewards credit cards.
 But one of the best, alternative ways to add miles to your account is to buy your frequent flyer miles.

 For many people, buying frequent flyer miles is something they’d never consider.
 Why pay for something you can get for free?
 But for many collectors, there are times when it makes perfectly good sense to buy.
 Yes, there is a small outlay of cash involved but the benefits --both to your lifestyle and finances-- are more than worth it.